Zip! Zoom! When we think of hummingbirds, we often think of how fast they can fly! As you can imagine, flying fast takes a lot of energy!

 I mean, I’m certainly tired and ready for sleep at night after a busy day!

 Well, the answer to this question is: yes!
 Yes, they do sleep.
 In fact, they have a special sleep called torpor.
+Although torpor is not the same as our sleep which uses much more energy and has many restorative functions.
 During torpor, the hummingbird’s body temperature lowers, their breathing rate slows down considerably, their heart rate drops and so does their metabolic rate.
 These things can be very helpful to the hummingbird during certain times but torpor also puts the hummingbird at risk of predation.

 Because it can take up to an hour to awaken from torpor, this state is not meant for power naps during the day!
 Hummingbirds sleep from dusk until dawn, waking up from torpor an hour or so before dawn.
 They’re diurnal which means they’re active during the day.